bmaelum/Intention-Classification/README.md

 **Progress:**
 - [x] Head Pose Estimation working on Ubuntu 16.04 and Python 2.7
+- [x] Head Pose Estimation working on Mac OS X and Python 3 - video
-- [ ] Head Pose Estimation working on Mac OS X and Python 3
+- [ ] Head Pose Estimation working on Mac OS X and Python 3 - webcam

 ## Abstract
 The contribution of this research is a system enabling non-verbal human robot interaction